Marcel Proust: Unveiling the Literary Enigma

 2. James Joyce: James Joyce, renowned for his groundbreaking novel “Ulysses,” admired Proust’s meticulous attention to detail, psychological realism, and exploration of memory and consciousness.

-3. Samuel Beckett: Samuel Beckett, a Nobel Prize-winning playwright and novelist, admired Proust’s existential themes and narrative experimentation.
+3. Samuel Beckett: Samuel Beckett, a Nobel Prize-winning playwright and novelist, admired his existential themes and narrative experimentation.
 Beckett’s exploration of the absurdity of existence and the human condition was influenced by Proust’s portrayal of the passage of time and the search for meaning in a chaotic world.

 4. Marguerite Yourcenar: Marguerite Yourcenar, a French novelist and essayist, admired Proust’s psychological insight and narrative richness.
 Yourcenar’s exploration of identity, memory, and the complexities of human experience was influenced by Proust’s nuanced portrayal of character and his exploration of the inner workings of the human mind.